Car Pictures Gallery

-Year of FIAT Ritmo
+Year of Fiat Ritmo

 This article is about the Fiat Ritmo (Strada).
 For the Fiat Strada pick-up, see Fiat Strada.
 For the new Fiat Bravo sold as Ritmo in Australia, see Fiat Bravo (2007).